FACTBOX-Corporate Australia burdened by Omicron surge | Business

 Mount Gibson Iron The iron ore miner said travel restrictions, particularly inter-state border closures and quarantine restrictions for certain fly-in-fly-out workers, had limited the availability of skilled personnel, which continued to significantly challenge its operations.

-Rio Tinto The world's largest iron ore miner forecast weaker-than-expected 2022 iron ore shipments, as prolonged COVID-19 disruptions led to labor shortages and production delays from the new greenfields mine at the Gudai-Darri project.

-Wesfarmers The retail conglomerate said rising Omicron cases had led to weaker trading conditions over Christmas and subdued traffic to its stores in the first half of January, while also disrupting its supply chain and stock availability as employees at its distribution centers missed work due to COVID-19.

-Qantas Airways The airline pared about a third of its planned domestic and international capacity for the March quarter to better match travel demand after a rise in COVID-19 infections.
+Qantas Airways The airline, which earlier reduced about a third of its planned domestic and international capacity for the March quarter, cut its domestic capacity further after Western Australia delayed opening its border.

 Virgin Australia The airline said it would reduce capacity across its network by around 25% for part of January and for February due to reduced travel demand and staff being required to isolate.

-Bega Cheese The cheesemaker issued a profit warning that sent its shares tumbling, as it said the impact from COVID-19 had been "extensive and significant".
+Bega Cheese The cheese maker issued a profit warning and said the impact from COVID-19 had been "extensive and significant".

-Inghams Group The poultry producer said the rapid spread of Omicron was partly responsible for impacting the supply chain, operations, and sales.
-It said staff shortages due to COVID-19 were hurting its production volume and operational efficiency.
+Inghams Group The poultry producer said the rapid spread of Omicron was partly responsible for impacting supply chain and operations, and that staff shortages due to COVID-19 were hurting its production volume.
+(Compiled by Indranil Sarkar and Shashwat Awasthi; Edited by Shounak Dasgupta)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)